ShehrozIrfan/comment_tree_app/README.md

 ## How to Learn
 Visit [LEARN.md](https://github.com/ShehrozIrfan/comment_tree_app/blob/master/LEARN.md) for learning `self-referential associations` and how it works in Ruby on Rails.

+## Work with GQL
+- Made sure you've started the server using: `rails s`
+- Access the playground on link: `http://localhost:3000/graphiql`
+- To get help about quering data using GQL in comment tree app, follow this [link](https://github.com/ShehrozIrfan/comment_tree_app/blob/master/GRAPHQL.md)

 ## Setup Details

 ### Ruby version